-Management's Discussion and Analysis For the three and nine months ended September 30, 2021 and 2020 In USD\$ (000s)
+Management's Discussion and Analysis For the years ended December 31, 2022 and 2021 In USD\$ (000s)

 It should be noted that while the Company's Certifying Officers believe that the Company's DC&P provides a reasonable level of assurance that they are effective, they do not expect that the disclosure controls will prevent all errors and fraud.
 A control system, no matter how well conceived or operated, can only provide reasonable, not absolute, assurance that the objectives of the control system are met.